coffeetails/coffeetails/README.md

 - ⚡ Fun fact: **I love handcraft such as crochet and sewing**

-- 👀 Check out my portfolio at http://kaffekod.nu/, written without a framework.
+- 👀 Check out my portfolio at http://kaffekod.nu/.

 <h3 align="left">Languages, Tools and other stuff I've learned so far:</h3>